JoJo's Bizarre Adventure (TV series): Release

 On June 21, 2018, at the "Ripples of Adventure" art exhibition, a fourth season and adaptation of the fifth part of the manga, Golden Wind, was announced.
 The pilot debuted at Anime Expo on July 6, 2018, and formally aired from October 5, 2018 to July 28, 2019 on Tokyo MX.

 On April 4, 2021, at the JOESTAR The Inherited Soul, which featured the cast of main characters from each part of the series, it was announced a fifth season and adaptation of the sixth part of the manga, Stone Ocean.
 It was streamed worldwide on Netflix from December 1, 2021 to December 1, 2022.

 On April 12, 2025, at the JOJODAY promotional event, a sixth season and adaptation of the seventh part of the manga, Steel Ball Run, was announced.
-It will be streamed worldwide on the same streaming service in 2026.
+It premiered on Netflix on March 19, 2026 with a 47-minute first episode.

 With the 2014 premiere of Stardust Crusaders, American-based website Crunchyroll began streaming the anime series for viewers outside Japan an hour after it aired in Japan.
-Warner Bros.
-Home Entertainment released Parts 1 and 2 in a DVD set on September 22, 2015, with an English dub.
+Warner Home Video released Parts 1 and 2 in a DVD set on September 22, 2015, with an English dub.
 In July 2016, Viz Media announced they acquired the Blu-ray rights to the series and released it with an English dub in July 2017.
 On October 15, 2016, American cable block Adult Swim began airing the anime on its Toonami block.